 The Python snippet for loading some data from an SQL query is shown below.
 Note the code uses the HTTP POST method because the query length will usually exceed the allowed URL length for a GET.

-# Imports import requests import io import pandas # Query to run query = '''select `SETTLEMENTDATE`, `RUNNO`, `REGIONID`, `PERIODID`, `RRP`, `EEP`, `INVALIDFLAG`, `LASTCHANGED`, `ROP`, `RAISE6SECRRP`, `RAISE6SECROP`, `RAISE60SECRRP`, `RAISE60SECROP`, `RAISE5MINRRP`, `RAISE5MINROP`, `RAISEREGRRP`, `RAISEREGROP`, `LOWER6SECRRP`, `LOWER6SECROP`, `LOWER60SECRRP`, `LOWER60SECROP`, `LOWER5MINRRP`, `LOWER5MINROP`, `LOWERREGRRP`, `LOWERREGROP`, `PRICE_STATUS` from mms.tradingprice where SETTLEMENTDATE between '2018-11-01' and '2018-11-02' limit 0, 10000''' # payload for POST request url = 'https://www.neopoint.com.au/data/query' params = { 'query': query, 'key':'*****', 'format':'csv'} # Send HTTP request response = requests.post(url, params=params) # Parse the response data = pandas.read_csv(io.StringIO(response.content.decode('utf-8')), quotechar='\"', delimiter=',', quoting=csv.QUOTE_ALL, skipinitialspace=True, escapechar='\\') # Remove spaces in the column names data.columns = data.columns.str.strip()
+# Imports import requests import io import pandas import cvs # Query to run query = '''select `SETTLEMENTDATE`, `RUNNO`, `REGIONID`, `PERIODID`, `RRP`, `EEP`, `INVALIDFLAG`, `LASTCHANGED`, `ROP`, `RAISE6SECRRP`, `RAISE6SECROP`, `RAISE60SECRRP`, `RAISE60SECROP`, `RAISE5MINRRP`, `RAISE5MINROP`, `RAISEREGRRP`, `RAISEREGROP`, `LOWER6SECRRP`, `LOWER6SECROP`, `LOWER60SECRRP`, `LOWER60SECROP`, `LOWER5MINRRP`, `LOWER5MINROP`, `LOWERREGRRP`, `LOWERREGROP`, `PRICE_STATUS` from mms.tradingprice where SETTLEMENTDATE between '2018-11-01' and '2018-11-02' limit 0, 10000''' # payload for POST request url = 'https://www.neopoint.com.au/data/query' data = { 'query': query, 'key':'*****', 'format':'csv'} # Send HTTP request response = requests.post(url, data=data)# Note do NOT use params=data as this serialises to the URL! # Parse the response data = pandas.read_csv(io.StringIO(response.text), quotechar='\"', delimiter=',', quoting=csv.QUOTE_ALL, skipinitialspace=True, escapechar='\\') # Remove spaces in the column names data.columns = data.columns.str.strip() print (data)

 GS can read data in XML or CSV format but we recommend CSV format.
 The screen shot below shows reading data in by pasting a command like: =ImportData("https://www.neopoint.com.au/Service/Csv?f=101+Prices%5CDispatch+Prices+5min&from=2017-12-10&period=Daily&instances=§ion=-1&key=xxxx")